LearnFintech / SaaS

 Fee:

-Strength: Generalist ubiquity, hardware design
+Strength: Generalist ubiquity, slick hardware and instant self-serve onboarding

 Clover (Fiserv)